A face to remember: the north-east face of Chomolungma (Mount Everest) – the Tibetan side, a photograph taken from the East Rongbuk Glacier.

 I find this photograph particularly poignant: a young woman wearing Tibetan dress, a western jacket…and a Chinese cap.
 She was one of a crew of labourers working on the new road to Lhasa; breaking rocks by hand, loading them onto mule carts, and when these were tipped up to cascade their loads onto the ground in clouds of dust, ramming them into place to form the foundations.

 Driving across the Tibetan plateau – in an old Bedford truck carrying spare parts and driven by a Tibetan who knew how to fit them – one of the outposts we stopped at was Gyantse.
 It seemed to be full of goats, dogs and children; the latter, as fascinated by us as we were by them.
-The older boy was especially interested in my camera, and was delighted by the magic of looking through the lens while I zoomed distant buildings towards him.
+The older boy was especially interested in my camera.
+When I held it to his eye, he was delighted by the magic of looking through the lens while I zoomed distant buildings towards him.
 When you think about it, photography is pretty magical!

 In a family’s house nearby, the fuel for their cooking stove is stored on the wall: pats of animal dung and straw pressed onto the surface to dry.
 Sun-burnt and wind-dried faces, marks of survival in one of the world’s most unforgiving environments, bear the smiles of traditional Himalayan welcome.
 In a strange irony, it seems that the harsher the conditions and the less people have, the friendlier the hospitality.

-Faces at a window.
-The carved window frames have faded, but those in the shop below, in a street in Thimphu, Bhutan’s capital, are still brightly painted with traditional symbols in vivid colours.
+Bhutanese faces at a window.
+The carved window frames have faded, but those in the main streets of Thimphu, Bhutan’s capital, are still brightly painted with traditional symbols in vivid colours.
 Not solely for the pleasure of beauty, but to bring good fortune and avert evil spirits.

 I can’t WAIT!
 I want to read it all again, see it in published form…I’m so stoked because I get to go there again (in the book LOL)!